RV/Travel Trailer Mexico Vehicle Import Permit

-- Temporary import permits for motor homes can be issued for up to 10 years but they have to be registered as a motorhome in order to qualify for this permit.
+Temporary importation permits for motor homes can be issued for up to 10 years, but they MUST be registered as a motorhome in order to qualify.

 Mexican RV & Travel Trailer Insurance

-Temporary Mexican RV insurance is required in order to obtain an RV temporary vehicle import permit.
-Buy Mexian RV Insurance now from www.Mexpro.com.
+Temporary RV Insurance for Mexico is required in order to obtain an RV temporary vehicle import permit.

 Travelers should avoid individuals outside vehicle permit offices offering to obtain the permits without waiting in line, even if they appear to be government officials.
 There have been reports of fraudulent or counterfeit permits being issued adjacent to the vehicle import permit office in Nuevo Laredo and other border areas.

 Driving beyond the free zone without the proper permit may result in fines, incarceration, and/or vehicle seizure at immigration/customs checkpoints within the interior of Mexico.